rajani0406/AI-DevOps-Chatbot-Docker-Assistant/README.md

-Docker Assistant — Prompt Guide (How to talk to the bot)
+🐳 Docker Assistant — Prompt Guide

-Short: type plain English prompts.
-The bot will ask for clarification when needed (e.g., which container), then run the requested action and confirm.
+A complete reference on how to interact with the bot using natural language.

+🧭 Overview

+You can talk to the Docker Assistant in plain English — no complex syntax needed.
+The bot understands intent (e.g., “start container webapp”), asks for clarification if required, and performs the requested Docker actions automatically.

-1. Show containers & status
+🧩 1.
+Show Containers & Status

-What to type
+💬 What to Type
 show all containers
 list containers
 show running containers
 show stopped containers
 show container health

-What bot does / asks
+🤖 What the Bot Does

-Immediately returns a neat table or list of containers (name, status, image, id).
+Returns a table or list of containers (name, status, image, id).

-For show container health it returns 🟢 / 🟠 / 🔴 statuses and healthcheck values.
+For show container health, displays 🟢 / 🟠 / 🔴 statuses with healthcheck info.

-Example
+🧾 Example
 You: show stopped containers
 Bot: 🔴 Stopped Containers
  - webapp → Image: nginx:latest, Exit Code: 0, Last stopped at: 2025-11-11T12:05:23Z

-2. Start a container
+▶️ 2.
+Start a Container

-What to type
+💬 What to Type

-start container <name> — e.g. start container webapp
+start container <name>

-start container — bot will prompt for which container
+start container

-start all stopped containers or start all stopped — bulk action
+start all stopped containers

-Follow-up prompt (if you typed just start container)
+start all stopped

+💡 Follow-Up (if you omit container name)
 Bot: Do you want to start a specific container or all stopped containers?
 1) Provide container name (e.g., webapp)
 2) Or type 'all' to start all stopped containers

-What bot does
+🤖 What the Bot Does

-If container is paused → bot automatically unpauses it and confirms.
+If paused → unpauses automatically.

-If container is stopped → bot starts it and confirms.
+If stopped → starts it.

-If container already running → bot says it’s already running.
+If already running → reports as already running.

-Example flows
+🧾 Examples
 You: start container
 Bot: Provide a name or type 'all'
 You: webapp
-Bot: ✅ Container `webapp` started successfully.
+Bot: ✅ Container 'webapp' started successfully.

-or

 You: start all stopped
 Bot: ✅ Started 3 stopped containers.

-3. Stop a container
+⏹️ 3.
+Stop a Container

-What to type
+💬 What to Type

-stop container <name> — e.g. stop container db
+stop container <name>

-stop container — bot will ask which one
+stop container

-stop all running containers or stop all running
+stop all running containers

-Follow-up prompt (if you typed just stop container)

-same: bot lists containers and asks to provide a name or all.

-What bot does
+stop all running

+🤖 What the Bot Does

-Stops the container(s) and confirms.
-If container already stopped, bot reports that.
+Stops the specified container(s).
+If already stopped, the bot notifies you.

-Example
+🧾 Example
 You: stop container
 Bot: Which container? (or type 'all')
 You: api
-Bot: 🛑 Container `api` stopped successfully.
+Bot: 🛑 Container 'api' stopped successfully.

-4. Restart a container
+🔁 4.
+Restart a Container

-What to type
+💬 What to Type
 restart container <name>

-restart container (bot will prompt)
+restart container
+restart all

-restart all or restart all running
+restart all running

-What bot does

-If container is paused → bot will unpause then restart as needed.

-Confirms after successful restart.
+🤖 What the Bot Does

+Unpauses paused containers before restarting.

+Confirms upon success.

-Example
+🧾 Example
 You: restart container webapp
-Bot: 🔁 Container `webapp` restarted successfully.
+Bot: 🔁 Container 'webapp' restarted successfully.

-5. Pause / Resume (Unpause)
+⏸️ 5.
+Pause / Resume a Container

-What to type
+💬 What to Type
 pause container <name>

-pause container (bot will prompt)

-resume container <name> or unpause container <name>
+resume container <name>
+unpause container <name>

-What bot does
+🤖 What the Bot Does

-Pauses a running container (suspends processes) or resumes a paused one.
+Pauses (suspends) or resumes (unpauses) containers as requested.

-Confirms success.

-Example
+🧾 Example
 You: pause container db
-Bot: ⏸️ Container `db` paused successfully.
+Bot: ⏸️ Container 'db' paused successfully.
 You: resume container db
-Bot: ▶️ Container `db` resumed successfully.
+Bot: ▶️ Container 'db' resumed successfully.

-6. Remove / Delete container(s)
+🗑️ 6.
+Remove / Delete Containers

-What to type
+💬 What to Type

-remove container <name> or delete container <name>
+remove container <name>

-remove container (bot will prompt)
+remove container

-remove all stopped containers or delete all stopped
+remove all stopped containers

-What bot does

-For single container: removes (force remove) and confirms.

-For all variants: removes appropriate set and returns count.
-(Use caution)
+delete all stopped

+🤖 What the Bot Does

+Removes the container(s) — force remove by default.

-Example
+🧾 Example
 You: remove container
 Bot: Provide name or 'all' to remove all stopped
 You: all
 Bot: 🗑️ All stopped containers deleted successfully.

-7. Create / Run new container
+🚀 7.
+Create / Run a New Container

-What to type
+💬 What to Type
 create container <name> from <image>
 create container <name> from <image> on port <port>

-If you omit details

-Bot will show the usage template and a list of popular images to choose from.
+🤖 What the Bot Does

+Creates and starts a new container from the specified image.
+If details are missing, it shows a usage template and common images.

-Example
+🧾 Example
 You: create container myweb from nginx:latest on port 8080
 Bot: 🚀 New container 'myweb' started from image 'nginx:latest' on port 8080.

-8. Logs & analysis
+📜 8.
+Logs & Analysis

-What to type
+💬 What to Type
 show logs for <container_name>
 get logs <container_name>
 tail logs <container_name>

-What bot does

-Returns last N lines (default tail) of logs and may run analyze_logs() to give suggestions.
+🤖 What the Bot Does

+Shows recent logs and may analyze them for common issues.

-Example
+🧾 Example
 You: show logs for webapp
 Bot: 📄 Logs for 'webapp':
 <last 400 chars>
 Bot: 🔍 Likely cause: port conflict / missing env var / DB connection refused

-9. Troubleshooting & diagnostics
+🧰 9.
+Troubleshooting & Diagnostics

-Useful prompts
+💬 Useful Prompts
+troubleshooting

-troubleshooting or show troubleshooting — shows common Docker commands and steps.
+show troubleshooting

-show port conflicts or check ports — checks ports 80 and 443 and suggests actions.
+show port conflicts

-restart stopped containers — attempts to restart all stopped containers and reports per-container troubleshooting if a restart fails.

-What bot does

-Runs sudo lsof -i :80 and :443 checks, suggests stopping apache2/nginx if found, shows commands to fix, and provides helpful next steps.
+check ports
+restart stopped containers

+🤖 What the Bot Does

+Checks for port 80/443 conflicts (e.g., Apache or Nginx).

+Suggests stopping conflicting services.

+Provides troubleshooting steps.

-Example
+🧾 Example
 You: show port conflicts
 Bot: Port 80 in use by apache2 (pid 1047)
 Bot: Suggestion: sudo systemctl stop apache2

-10. Bulk / shorthand commands
+⚙️ 10.
+Bulk / Shorthand Commands

-Accepted natural shortcuts
+💬 Examples

-start all stopped — start every stopped container
+start all stopped

-stop all running — stop all running containers
+stop all running

-restart all — restart every container
+restart all

-remove all stopped — delete all exited containers
+remove all stopped

-Bot behavior
+🤖 What the Bot Does

-For bulk commands, bot performs the bulk operation and returns a count/confirmation.
+Performs the bulk action and returns a summary (count + confirmation).

-11. Interactive flow summary (how the pending prompt works)

-You say a lifecycle command but don’t provide a container name (e.g., start container).

-Bot replies with options:

-Provide a single container name (example: webapp)

-Or type all to perform the action on all matching containers (all stopped for start, all running for stop, etc.)

-You reply with the name or all.

-Bot executes and confirms the outcome.
+🧩 11.
+Interactive Flow Summary

-Example
+Example Flow
 You: stop container
 Bot: Would you like to specify a name or type 'all'?
 You: all
 Bot: 🛑 Stopped 4 running containers.

-12. Common errors & what to do
+❗ 12.
+Common Errors & Fixes
+Error	Meaning / Fix

-"cannot start a paused container, try unpause instead" → Bot will now detect paused state and unpause instead of start.
-If you see this, let the bot unpause or use resume/unpause.
+cannot start a paused container, try unpause instead	Bot now detects paused state and unpauses automatically. address already in use	Port conflict (80/443).
+Bot suggests stopping Apache/Nginx. container not found	Check spelling with show all containers.

-Port conflict errors (address already in use)
-→ Bot will show processes using port 80/443 and recommend sudo systemctl stop apache2 or sudo systemctl stop nginx.
-Use caution with these commands.

-Container not found
-→ Check exact container name with show all containers.
 Names are case-sensitive.

-13. Tips for users
+💡 13.
+Tips for Users

-For best results, use the words shown (start/stop/restart/pause/unpause/remove/create/show logs).
-The assistant recognizes many variations, but these are the clearest.
+Use clear verbs: start, stop, restart, pause, resume, remove, create, show logs.

-If you’re unsure of container name, type show all containers first — then copy/paste the name.
+Unsure of name? → show all containers first.

-For destructive commands (remove all, delete all) double-check — these remove containers permanently.
+⚠️ Double-check destructive commands (remove all) — they’re permanent.

-The bot auto-handles paused containers (it will unpause rather than failing).
+Bot automatically handles paused containers.

-If AI (OpenAI) is unavailable, the bot falls back to rule-based replies and still performs container operations locally.
+If OpenAI (AI mode) is down, fallback logic still performs container operations locally.

-14. Quick reference cheat-sheet
+📘 14.
+Quick Reference Cheat Sheet

-show all containers → list all

-show running containers → running only

-show stopped containers → exited containers (with exit codes)

-start container <name> → start/unpause as needed

-start container → bot will ask: name or all

-stop container <name> or stop container → same interactive flow

-restart container <name> or restart all

-pause container <name> / resume container <name>

-remove container <name> / remove all stopped containers

-create container <name> from <image> on port <port>

-show logs for <name> → last logs + analysis

-show port conflicts → check port 80 / 443 and suggestion
+Command	Action
+show all containers	List all containers show running containers	Only running show stopped containers	Only stopped/exited start container <name>	Start/unpause stop container <name>	Stop restart container <name>	Restart pause container <name>	Pause resume container <name>	Resume remove container <name>	Delete container remove all stopped containers	Delete all exited create container <name> from <image> on port <port>	Create new show logs for <name>	View logs show port conflicts	Check port 80/443 usage